PrincetonUniversity/slurm_mnist/README.md

 conda activate tf-cpu
 ```

 Be sure to include `conda activate tf-gpu` and `#SBATCH --gres=gpu:1` in your Slurm script on the GPU clusters.
-Only `conda activate tf-cpu` is required on the CPU clusters (Perseus and Della).
+Only `conda activate tf-cpu` is required on the CPU clusters (Perseus, Della and TigerCPU).

 ## Example